hungry-listener/auth-api-springboot/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Don't forget to ⭐ the repo if you find it useful!

+## 🚧 Work in Progress

+This project includes a few placeholder or partially implemented classes (e.g., related to OAuth authentication) that are not yet wired into the application flow.

+These are part of upcoming features and are being actively developed.
+Stay tuned for future updates!

+Feel free to explore the code and contribute if you're interested!